dell/iDRAC-Telemetry-Reference-Tools/docs/INSTALL.md

 ### Install docker-compose

 You will also need to install docker-compose version 2.
 The code **will not work** with version 1.
-Instructions for installing docker compose version 2 are [here](https://docs.docker.com/compose/cli-command/#installing-compose-v2).
+Instructions for a standalone installation of docker compose version 2 are [here](https://docs.docker.com/compose/install/standalone/).
+The following versions of docker-compose have been tested -
+* 2.3.3
+* 2.6.0
+* 2.17.1
+* 2.20.2

+Note -
+* Standalone docker compose installation is required because backward compatibility for the docker-compose command is needed to run `compose.sh`.
+* Use docker compose version greater than 2.3.3 for a faster container setup.

 ### Deploying the Framework